aglantzrbc/nosql-challenge/README.md

 **FILE:** NoSQL_analysis_3.ipynb

-The scenario for Task 3 is to help the editors of the *Eat Safe, Love* magazine answer specific questions from the current data, which will help them find the locations they wish to visit and avoid.
+The scenario for Task 3 is to help the editors of the *Eat Safe, Love* magazine answer specific questions from the current data, which will putatively help them find the locations they wish to visit and avoid.
 After making sure the new NoSQL_analysis_3.ipynb coding file has the same important features as the previous coding file (e.g., installed libraries), the following questions were posed and answered, with sample output converted to [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) DataFrames:

 1. *Which establishments have a hygiene score equal to 20?* (Note - the lower the hygiene score, the better an establishment's cleanliness.) **Answer: 41 establishments**.